liamkendall/berrymixer/README.md

 # berrymixer
-Analyses of floral visit order and length pollination effects using blueberry and raspberry as model species
+Analyses of how floral visit order affects pollination success using blueberry and raspberry as model species